-SHANGHAI (Reuters) - Toyota Motor Corp said on Thursday it will invest $600 million in Chinese ride-hailing giant Didi Chuxing as well as a new joint venture as the companies seek to develop connected and electric vehicle technologies in China.
+BEIJING (Reuters) - Toyota Motor Corp said on Thursday it will invest $600 million in Chinese ride-hailing giant Didi Chuxing and a new joint venture to expand collaboration with the firm in China.

 The move accelerates a trend in China which has seen automakers launch their own ride-hailing services, and ride-hailing firms such as Didi team with automakers to develop purpose-built cars for their services.

-Toyota said the new joint venture would include the Japanese automaker's Chinese partnership with Guangzhou Automobile Group Co Ltd (GAC), and would see the companies combining services and technologies to work on fleet management, car maintenance and car rental services.
+The Japanese carmaker said the new joint venture would include Toyota's Chinese partnership with Guangzhou Automobile Group Co Ltd (GAC), and would see the companies combining services and technologies.

-That collaboration will utilize Toyota's connected technologies and next-generation battery electric vehicles, Toyota's Executive Vice President Shigeki Tomoyama said in a statement.
+The collaboration utilised Toyota's connected technologies and next-generation battery electric vehicles, Toyota Executive Vice President Shigeki Tomoyama said.

-Didi has also set up ventures with Volkswagen AG <VOWG_p.DE>, BYD and BAIC' new-energy vehicle unit.
+Didi has also set up ventures with Volkswagen and BAIC's new-energy vehicle unit.

-Sources told Reuters in June that Didi was in talks with Nissan Motor Co Ltd and its China partner, Dongfeng Automobile Co Ltd, to form another fleet-management venture.
+Sources told Reuters in June that Didi was in talks with Nissan Motor Co and its China partner, Dongfeng Group, to form another fleet-management venture.

-(Reporting by Yilei Sun and Brenda Goh in Shanghai; Editing by Stephen Coates and Christopher Cushing)
+(Reporting by Yilei Sun and Brenda Goh in Shanghai; Editing by Kim Coghill and Stephen Coates)